 I believe these objections reflect deeper reservations about interacting with Black people based on racist stereotypes, and an ignorance of, or wilful disinterest in, the racial dynamics of the unequal society in which we live.
 Consequently, Black people are invisible to the industry as customers, potential employees, skilled creative professionals, suppliers and credible entrepreneurs.

 I also think there's a real fear of upsetting white customers who are offended by any image that is not white and who, weirdly, see Black cards as somehow being racist.
-Witness the white backlash against the Tory party's recent Fathers Day advert that featured a Black father and son I've heard 'well-meaning' white liberals object to Black cards as well, on the grounds that they're divisive!
+Witness the white backlash against the Tory party's recent Fathers Day advert that featured a Black father and son.
+I've heard 'well-meaning' white liberals also object to Black cards, on the grounds that they're divisive!

 These racist dynamics don’t just occur on the shop floor; they happen behind the scenes as well.
 Black suppliers often tell me of the discomfort white shop owners exhibit when they approach them, clearly ill at ease with their offer.
 I have heard more than once how white shop owners might place a small order but then not display the stock or ask suppliers to include white people in their imagery, or as Georgina Fihosy of @afrotouchdesign was once asked, make their cards 'less ethnic'.